-Houston Do's & Don'ts
+Dominican Republic Do's & Don'ts

 As those seeking to honor Christ, it should be our desire is to build each other up and encourage one another in love at all times.
-The staff of LINC want their church networks in Houston to be one of the most encouraging places on earth!
+The staff of Integral Christian Mission want it to be one of the most encouraging places on earth!
 They desire to walk in a way that is pleasing to the Lord throughout the year.
 The staff will positively encourage one another in both word and deed, treating the opposite sex with the utmost respect!
 As such, they expect both their visiting leaders and their mission team to possess similar character and lifestyle qualities.